sesamiapp/devportal/docs/sesami-sdk/sdk.md

 #### onLoad(callback)

-Callback function receives cell availabilities for the currently selected range, [autoLoad](#autoload) must be enabled.
+The callback function receives cell availabilities for the currently selected range, [autoLoad](#autoload) must be enabled.
 This method will only trigger a network request when the data is not already available.

 #### onError(callback)

-Callback function receives any errors when getting cell availabilities for the currently selected range.
+The callback function receives any errors when getting cell availabilities for the currently selected range.

 ### SesamiSlotObject